12 Must-Have Foodie Experiences to Seek Out in the Dominican Republic

 Make it a Meat and Potatoes Night

-At its core, Dominican cuisine is uncomplicated.
+At its core, like Cuban food, Dominican cuisine is uncomplicated.
 They like pork leg sandwiches, stewed goat, and all types of fried foods: potatoes, tostones (plantains), bread (Johnnycakes), and yucca.
 Chimichurri sauce makes a great steak topping, while salt never hurt the side dishes.
 Their local 24/7 fast food chain is called Barra Payan, which serves a variety of pressed sandwiches mostly in variations of ham and cheese.

 Peruse the Street Markets